-Meadows’ lecture is part of the Common Word Community Read, curated by New York Times Bestselling author and UNC Asheville alumnus, Wiley Cash ’00.
-This program brings the UNC Asheville community together to engage in a collective educational experience.
+The Common Word Community Read, curated by New York Times Bestselling author and fellow UNC Asheville alumnus, Wiley Cash ’00, brings the UNC Asheville community together to engage in a collective educational experience.
 Each semester, one book will serve as the focus of numerous virtual and in-person lectures and discussions that will allow participants to delve deeper into the text.
 Over the course of the academic year, participants will read one book each semester, gaining insights and sharing ideas in a welcoming and respectful environment.
-Spring 2023’s selection is “The Other Dr. Gilmer: Two Men, a Murder, and an Unlikely Fight for Justice.”
+Learn more and pick up your copy of the spring 2023 community read selection: “The Other Dr. Gilmer: Two Men, a Murder, and an Unlikely Fight for Justice.”

 UNC Asheville is committed to providing universal access to all of our events.
 If you have any questions about access or to request reasonable accommodations that will facilitate your full participation in this event, please contact the Event Organizer (see below).
 Advance notice is necessary to arrange for accessibility needs.